Program year: 2022

 UW–Madison has provided a central pool of funds to schools, colleges, and divisions across campus to support compensation programs for employees.
-Information about these programs was announced to all UW employees in June 2022.
-The campus strategy includes an allocation of more than $28 million total to support schools, colleges, and divisions in rewarding and retaining faculty and staff, as well as to review the impact that the implementation of the new market-informed campus salary structure has had on employee compensation.
+Information about these programs was announced to all UW employees in March 2024.
+The campus strategy includes an allocation of more than $23.5 million total to support schools, colleges, and divisions in rewarding and retaining faculty and staff, as well as assisting in addressing market-informed compensation issues.

 This year, there are a number of different programs available to allocate central funding for pay increases.
 At SMPH, departments and administrative work units will participate in a holistic review of employee compensation in comparison to the market data available for positions.